Trips and Global Opportunities

 Every other year, Canterbury offers a 10-day language immersion and exchange program with a public high school in Britanny.
 Students studying French in their junior or senior year, accompanied by their teacher, spend spring break in French homes hosted by French high school students.
 They attend school and experience true French life.
 The trip includes a brief excursion to Paris.

-The Spanish immersion program in Oaxaca, Mexico, takes place during Canterbury 's spring break.
-Students attend the Instituto Cultural Oaxaca for 10 class days.
-Each day is split between a morning session, with three hours of Spanish grammar instruction and one hour of conversation, and an afternoon session, with two-hour cultural workshops.
-On weekends, the group takes educational trips to locations such as the archeological ruins of Monte Alban, artisanal villages and the cultural attractions of Oaxaca City.
-Students live with host families screened and selected by the Instituto Cultural Oaxaca.
-In addition to receiving room and board (three meals per day) from their host families, students are exposed to everyday family life while practicing the Spanish they learn during class time.
+The Spanish immersion program in Seville, Spain takes place during Canterbury 's spring break.
+Students take educational trips to locations such artisanal villages and the cultural attractions of the city.
+Students live with host families who provide room and board (three meals per day).
+In addition, students are exposed to everyday family life while practicing the Spanish they learn during class time.
 Participants must be sophomores or older, be in good standing in their Spanish class at Canterbury, and be in at least second-year Spanish.